iron-io/docs/mq/3/reference/push_queues/index.md

 <h3 id="long_running_processes__aka_202s">Long Running Processes - aka 202</h3>

 If you'd like to take some time to process a message, more than the 60 second timeout, you must respond with HTTP status code 202.
-Be sure to set the "timeout" value when [posting your message](/mq/reference/api) to the maximum amount of time you'd like your processing to take.
+Be sure to set `timeout`'s value, when [reserving messages](/mq/3/reference/api/#reserve-messages), to the maximum amount of time you'd like your processing to take.
-If you do not explicitly delete the message before the "timeout" has passed, the message will be retried.
+If you do not explicitly delete the message before the timeout has passed, the message will be retried.
-To delete the message, check the "Iron-Subscriber-Message-Url" header and send a DELETE request to that URL.
+To delete the message, check the `Iron-Subscriber-Message-Url` header and send a DELETE request to that URL.

 <h3 id="push_queue_headers">Push Queue Headers</h3>

 Each message pushed will have some special headers as part of the HTTP request.

-- User-Agent - static - "IronMQ Pusherd"
+- `User-Agent` - static - "IronMQ Pusherd"
-- Content-Type - static - "text/plain; encoding=utf-8"
+- `Content-Type` - static - "text/plain; encoding=utf-8"
-- Iron-Message-Id - The ID for your original message allowing you to check the status
+- `Iron-Message-Id` - The ID for your original message allowing you to check the status
-- Iron-Reservation-Id - The ID of a message reservation.
+- `Iron-Reservation-Id` - The ID of a message reservation.
 If client respond with 202, it will be valid "retries_delay" seconds.
 Reservation ID is required to acknowledge a message.
-- Iron-Subscriber-Name - A name of the particular subscriber.
+- `Iron-Subscriber-Name` - A name of the particular subscriber.
-- Iron-Subscriber-Message-Url - A URL to delete/acknowledge the message.
+- `Iron-Subscriber-Message-Url` - A URL to delete/acknowledge the message.
 Generally used with the 202 response code to tell IronMQ that you're done with the message.
 Send a DELETE http request to this URL to acknowledge it.

 <h2 id="encryption_and_security">Encryption and Security</h2>